 Imbalanced, the liver and gallbladder can make us tend to anger, rage, envy and resentment.

-If these emotions are not released, they take hold of these organs and congest them.
+If these emotions are not released, they take hold of these internal organs and congest them.
 When these organs are balanced, they favor generosity, justice, creativity and fairness.

 Spleen and stomach